NiteshSoma/z2data-ui/README.md

 ## Features implemented
 - A global layout that can reused in every component.
+- Next JS server side method has been used for session management that helps us access the pages based on some information from cookies.
+(As of now just using username which can be replaces by token and check for it's validity).
 - Simple signin page which pick name from and displays dynamically in header avatar.
-- Logout functionality which removes details from local storage and routes back to signin page.
+- Logout functionality which removes details from cookies and routes back to signin page.
-- Condition to access authorized pages based on information from local storage which can be treated as session.
+- Condition to access authorized pages based on information from cookie which can be treated as session.
 (Can update other token details later to validate authorization).
 - Common components like button, breadcrumb can be reused by just passing necessary props along with and in any given components.
 - Menu that is responsive for all the screens and can be updated by adding necessary items to the given array and be passed for routing with necessary styles.
 - A screen for '404' that will not just give user an error, but a sweet message that can make the user hang on for more to come.